Mraanderson/HBG3/README.md

 [BIN file for direct flashing](https://rtr.ca/hbg3/flashing/hbg3.bin) This link will always download the latest binary file direct from MLORD - the creator.
-It is the fastest and less fuss method for getting the code onto an ESP32.
-See the WiKi for full step by step.

-Web flasher is WIP - https://mraanderson.github.io/HBG3/

 ----